Mill Levy & Community Support – Fast Facts

 Property and Gross Receipts Taxes by County

-It is very common for a county to have taxes in place to support local hospitals.
-Many of the rural hospitals in New Mexico are struggling with many of the same issues that Holy Cross Hospital experiences.
-Taos County has one of the lowest tax rates for healthcare related services in the state.
+Many of the rural hospitals in New Mexico are struggling with the same issues that Holy Cross Hospital experiences.
+It is very common for a county to have a mill levy in place to support local hospitals.
+Taos County has one of the lowest tax rates for healthcare related services in the state (4.25 for Colfax, 4.25 for Rio Arriba, and 6.4 for Bernalillo, and just 1 for Taos).
 For a full list of the New Mexico tax rates by county please click on the link below.

 What is a mill levy?

 A mill levy is a tax rate that is charged based on the net taxable value of a property.
 The net taxable value value of a property is not the full appraisal value of the property, but a reduced amount.
-In Taos the net taxable value of a property is 1/3 of the value of a property.
+In Taos the net taxable value of a property is 1/3 of the value of a property as decided by the county.
 One mill reflects $1 per $1,000 of the net taxable value of a property in Taos County and lasts for 4 years before it comes up for renewal.

 According to the New Mexico Department of Finance and Administration Taos County property owners are currently paying between 12.9 and 25 mills depending on their location in the county.